 In year 3 of Clerkship curriculum, there are two 24-week blocks, one of which includes eight weeks each of Surgery and Medicine, four weeks of Emergency Medicine, two weeks of Anesthesia, and one week each of Ophthalmology and Otolaryngology.
-The other 24-week block includes six weeks each of

-Psychiatry, Paediatrics, Obstetrics & Gynecology, and Family & Community Medicine.
+The other 24-week block includes six weeks each of Psychiatry, Paediatrics, Obstetrics & Gynecology, and Family & Community Medicine.
 Each rotation includes substantial time spent learning in the context of providing care to patients, often as part of a multidisciplinary team, in a variety of settings including ambulatory clinics, hospital wards, the emergency department, the operating room, the labour and delivery suite, among others.
 Rotations include a variety of assessments, including clinical performance evaluations, written tests and on several of the rotations, clinical skills assessments via oral or OSCE examinations.
 Beginning with the 2019-2020 academic year, Year 3 also includes a 2-week home school elective.

-Student assessment includes an integrated Objective Structured Clinical Examination (iOSCE) during year 3.
+Student assessment includes the Clerkship Objective Structured Clinical Examination (OSCE) during year 3.
 The OSCE stations each consist of a simulated patient encounter during which students may be required to obtain a history, perform aspects of a physical examination, interpret diagnostic tests, provide patient counselling, suggest management or provide answers to questions related to the patient encounter.
-The first iteration provides principally formative evaluation, while the second iteration is a summative evaluation.
-Successful completion of the iOSCE is a requirement for graduation from the MD Program.
+Successful completion of the Clerkship OSCE is a requirement for graduation from the MD Program.